“Oh my Gawd, it’s like an oven out here!” This is a not-uncommon refrain heard in Sacramento in summer. Well, if life gives you an oven, use it.

 This is one of the few places in the country where I can consistently dry things without an oven: Sacramento typically sees summer days over 95 degrees and humidity levels below 60 percent, sometimes way below 60 percent.
 Perfect for drying.

 Tomatoes, as anyone knows, have lots of water.
 Even the paste or processing tomatoes I use do.
 Forget about beefsteaks and most heirlooms, which, while tasty, have even more water in them than most maters.
-Getting 85-90 percent of that water out, which is what you need to properly preserve tomatoes (or anything, really) without cooking the tomato is tricky.
+Getting 85 to 90 percent of that water out, which is what you need to properly preserve tomatoes (or anything, really) without cooking the tomato is tricky.

-Most recipes ask you to put the slices into a warm oven, but even a warm oven will be close to 200 degrees.
-Yes, you can put the oven on its lowest setting, keep it ajar and use a fan to blow air into it, but that is an awful lot of work.
-Once you get past 130 degrees or so, you are cooking the tomato, and this irrevocably changes the flavor.
+Most recipes ask you to put the slices into a warm oven, but even a warm oven will be close to 175°F. Yes, you can put the oven on its lowest setting, keep it ajar and use a fan to blow air into it, but that is an awful lot of work.
+Once you get past 130°F or so, you are cooking the tomato, and this irrevocably changes the flavor.
 You will also begin to lose vitamins.

 But Hank, these are not SUN dried tomatoes, then?
 No. No, they’re not.
 They’re better.
 Quick quiz: What does the sun do to colors?
 Time’s up.
 It bleaches them.
 Even the powerful color of a tomato often will be bleached in the time it takes to dry it.
 The much-darker garage prevents that color loss and leaves me with those pretty tomatoes you see above.